-The state's fiscal 2015 audit has been delayed due to allegations of misstatements in the Massachusetts Bay Transit Authority's (MBTA) Retirement Fund financial reports.
-The state does not have a time table for when the audited statements will be completed, but in the interim it has released unaudited fiscal 2015 financial statements which reflects a year-end Stabilization Fund balance of \$1.25 billion, equivalent to the year-end balance in fiscal 2014.
+The state's fiscal 2015 audit was released in May following a delay due to allegations of misstatements in the Massachusetts Bay Transit Authority's (MBTA) Retirement Fund financial reports that were later cleared.
+Audited results reflect a year-end Stabilization Fund balance of \$1.25 billion, equivalent to the year-end balance in fiscal 2014.
+The GAAP fund balance as a percent of operating revenues is 7.8%.

-The fiscal 2016 enacted budget was based on a consensus revenue forecast of \$25.6 billion, representing 3.2% growth over fiscal 2015.
+The fiscal 2016 enacted budget was based on a consensus tax revenue forecast of \$25.6 billion, representing 3.2% growth over fiscal 2015.
 The budget increased spending by 3% over fiscal 2015 and includes one-time resources of approximately \$600 million, or 1.6% of proposed spending of \$38.1 billion.
 Spending increases are mainly attributed to Medicaid, K-12 school aid, other local aid and transportation.
 In January 2016 the state announced a budget shortfall of \$320 million or a modest 0.01% of total budgeted expenditures and other uses.
-The state revised its tax revenue estimate to \$25.8 billion while the Governor reduced expenditures by \$49 million and implemented non-tax revenue solutions of \$56 million.
+The state revised its tax revenue estimate to \$25.8 billion while the Governor reduced expenditures by

+\$49 million and implemented non-tax revenue solutions of \$56 million.
 After a \$48 million positive variance in January tax revenues, the state estimates the fiscal 2016 budget is in substantial balance.

 The fiscal 2017 budget recommendation, which was also filed in January, proposes to increase state spending by 3.5% over the fiscal 2016 budgeted amount.
 The consensus tax revenue estimate is \$26.9 billion, growing 4.3% over the revised fiscal 2016 estimate, with no proposed draws on the stabilization fund.
 Instead, the state is proposing to deposit \$200 million to the stabilization fund, with additional deposits possible depending on possible operating surpluses throughout the year.
+The legislative consensus process is expected to begin shortly, following the Senate's recent approval of its fiscal 2017 budget.
+Should the reconciliation process continue into the new fiscal year, the state expects to approve an interim budget.